Sajjan Singh Cheema

-Sajjan Singh Cheema is a former basketball player from India.
+Sajjan Singh Cheema (born 15 January 1957) is an Indian former basketball player.
 He represented India in 1982 Asian Games and other international tournaments and matches including Asian Basketball Championship in 1981, 1983 and 1985.
-He was honoured with Arjuna award in 1999 and Maharaja Ranjit Singh Award in 1983.
+He was honoured in 1999 with Arjuna Award, the second-highest sporting honour of India, and in 1983 with Maharaja Ranjit Singh Award given by the Punjab state government.

 Early life

 Sajjan Singh was born in 1957 in Dabulian village in Kapurthala district in Punjab state.
 He studied at Kamalia Khalsa High School Kapurthala and at Sport College Jalandhar.

 Career

 He started playing basketball in 1976 and first participated in Inter university tournament held in Jaipur in 1976.
-His first played national from Andhra Pradesh and later went on to represent Punjab for more than a decade.
+He first played national from Andhra Pradesh and later went on to represent Punjab for more than a decade.
 He played for India in the FIBA Asia Basketball Championship teams in 1981, 1983, and 1985, and represented the country in the Asian Games in 1982.He retired from playing in 1994.
-He served as SP with Punjab Police and additionally the Deputy Commissioner of Police (Traffic) Ludhiana.
+He served as SP with Punjab police, and additionally the Deputy Commissioner of Police (Traffic) Ludhiana.